 During June, July, and August, spring-seeded tall fescue should be monitored frequently for symptoms of gray leaf spot and Pythium blight so that fungicides can be applied before unacceptable damage occurs.
 Of the fungicides recommended above for brown patch control, Heritage, Insignia, and Disarm also provide good control of both gray leaf spot and Pythium blight.
 However, increased application rates and frequencies are generally needed to provide acceptable control of these diseases.

-For more detailed information on diagnosis and management of tall fescue diseases, refer to the Turfgrass Disease Information Notes (http://www.ces.ncsu.edu/depts/pp/notes/Turfgrass/turfgrass_contents.html) from the Department of Plant Pathology at NC State.
+For more detailed information on diagnosis and management of tall fescue diseases, refer to the Turfgrass Disease Information (https://www.turffiles.ncsu.edu/diseases-in-turf/) on this website.
 Disease diagnosis services are also available through the Plant Disease and Insect Clinic.
 For information and sample submission instructions, visit their website at www.ncsu.edu/pdic.

 Unfortunately, spring seeded lawns will likely still require fall seeding (renovation) since spring-established plants are more susceptible to drought plus heat and disease severity.
 So, if spring seeding tall fescue, also budget for fall renovation.